 Assigning a Civic Number

-When the number has been assigned, the Planning and Development Department will mail a notice to the property owner advising them of the civic number.
-As part of the process, the Planning and Development Department will also update the Nova Scotia Civic Addressing file which is the system used by emergency responders and telecommunication providers.
+When the number has been assigned, the Planning and Development Department will email or mail a notice to the property owner advising them of the civic number.
+As part of the process, the Planning and Development Department will also update the Nova Scotia Civic Addressing File (NSCAF) which is the system used by emergency responders and telecommunication providers.
 Due to this it is important that residents do not try to assign themselves a civic number.
 When this occurs emergency responders are not aware of the address if an emergency call is placed from that location.

 Information On Using 911